yogivaleja/yogivaleja/README.md

 📄 published researcher @ IEEE ICACCS 2021
 🎓 B.Tech in Computer Engineering
-🚀 Working, Fixing and creating stuff for Loan Origination and Lending Space in UBS
+🚀 working, fixing and creating stuff for Loan Origination and Lending space in UBS

 ## Let's connect